 Second, New York State gathers a lot of information about our members, their health and their opinions.
 We’re very proud of the fact that, according to the New York Department of Health, 87 percent of ICS members rate their care managers highly!

 But while we love hearing what our members think, it’s also very important to us to be able to see and quantify the results of disability-expert care management.
-So here are a few more ways that we know that what we are doing works:
+So here are a few more ways that we know that what we do works:

-- ICS provides members with comprehensive wheelchair services and other assistive technologies that are suited to the individual member’s needs, environment and life.
-As a result, while the vast majority – 87 percent – of our members are unable to walk on their own, just 4 percent are stuck in bed.
+- While the vast majority – 87 percent – of our members are unable to walk on their own, just 4 percent are stuck in bed.

-- Our members’ limited mobility also means that many – about 40 percent – are at high risk for dangerous, painful pressure wounds, yet fewer than 2 percent develop a new wound because of an organization-wide focus on prevention, led by our specialized wound care team.
+- Our members’ limited mobility also means that many – about 40 percent – are at high risk for dangerous, painful pressure wounds, yet fewer than 2 percent develop a new wound because of an organization-wide focus on prevention.

 - Similarly, the hospitalization rate for ICS members is strikingly low, despite the fact that the people we serve have very complicated health pictures; in fact, the average member has between five and 12 different diagnoses.